Everest187/Aether/README.md

   </a>
 </p>

-**Aether is a Multi-Tool containing a few unique and powerful tools**
+**Aether is a Multi-Tool containing a few BUT unique and powerful tools**

 - Any damage that has been created from this program is **not** my responsiblity and is for you to handle.